Manage Roles

 Read (Show)

-You can use the following command to see the created Role details:
+You can use the following command to see the details for the roles that have been created:

 zcli> zcli role show [[[<name> |--self | --uuid=<uuid>] [--detail]] | [[--project=<project>] [--name-pattern=<name-pattern>]]]

-For example, the show command for Role displays the following output:
+For example, the show command displays the following output:

 zcli> zcli role show